The University System of Maryland includes:

 Generally, four-year institutions will award transfer credit for one-half of the baccalaureate program but not more than 70 credits.

 It means the same.
 Articulations are agreements developed between Anne Arundel Community College and four-year institutions for the purpose of maximizing the number of credits students can transfer.
-Each articulation agreement specifies how the coursework taken at Anne Arundel applies to the baccalaureate degree program at the four-year institution.
-Please consult with an academic advisor or this website for a list of current articulated programs.
+Each articulation agreement specifies how the coursework taken at AACC applies to the baccalaureate degree program at the four-year institution.
+Consult with an academic advisor or this website for a list of current articulated programs.